Moscow, Iowa

-Moscow is an unincorporated community in northern Muscatine County, Iowa, United States.
-It lies along local roads just north of U.S. Route 6, north of the city of Muscatine, the county seat of Muscatine County.
-It lies at an elevation of 653 feet (199 m).
-Although Moscow is unincorporated, it has a post office, with the ZIP code of 52760, which opened on May 1, 1837.
+Moscow is an unincorporated community and census-designated place (CDP) in Muscatine County, Iowa, United States.
+As of the 2020 census, the population was 290.
+It has a post office, with the ZIP code of 52760, which opened on May 1, 1837.
 The community is part of the Muscatine Micropolitan Statistical Area.

 History

 Moscow was laid out in 1836 by Henry Webster and Dr. Charles Drury.
 Moscow experienced rapid growth with the arrival of the railroad in 1855.

-Neighborhoods

-Hinkeyville
+The population was 153 in 1940.

+Geography

+Moscow is in northern Muscatine County, along local roads just north of U.S. Route 6, 12 mi north of the city of Muscatine, the county seat.
+Davenport is 29 mi to the east, and Iowa City is 26 mi to the west-northwest.
+The Iowa Interstate Railroad operates an estimated one to three trains per day through the town.

+Moscow lies on the east side of the Cedar River at an elevation of 653 ft.
+According to the U.S. Census Bureau, the CDP has a total area of 1.27 sqmi, of which 1.19 sqmi are land and 0.08 sqmi, or 5.93%, are water.